aoko-neo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change permissions of symbolic link
+change prmissions of a symbolic link